 - Our VITA Tax Preparation Class includes an introduction to TaxSlayer.
 Experienced tax preparers who study tax law on their own and take a specialized Taxslayer class instead of our general tax preparation class (see training calendar).

-- Use online training videos as an introduction to Taxslayer.
-These are 3 20-minute videos walking you through Taxslayer.
-Pause the videos and practice!
+- Use online training video as an introduction to Taxslayer.
+Pause the video and practice!

 - Set up an account in the TaxSlayer Practice Lab.
 PracticeLab is a demonstration version of the software that does not file taxes with IRS.